9 Aerospace Structures

 Spacecraft Structures

 Many of the structural design challenges for spacecraft are similar to those for aircraft, including the need for high strength-to-weight materials and low manufacturing costs.
-Consequently, spacecraft structures are mainly of thin-walled, semi-monocoque design.
+Most space vehicles are constructed using components made of metallic materials such as aluminum and titanium and composite sandwich materials, which are strong and lightweight and help avoid buckling under high applied loads.
+As with aircraft structures, spacecraft structures are mainly thin-walled, semi-monocoque designs.
 They are subject to most, if not all, of the issues associated with aircraft structural design, an example being shown in the photograph below.
-Today, most space vehicles are constructed with a significant amount of metallic and composite sandwich materials, which are strong and lightweight and help to avoid buckling under high applied loads.
+This spacecraft structure is made of aluminum, and to maximize its strength to weight, it has a triangular iso grid pattern with curved conic sections similar to a geodesic construction.

 Summary & Closure

-Aerospace structures require a unique combination of strength and lightness, which is why aluminum alloys have been the dominant material for use in aerospace applications for many years.
-Aluminum alloys are used to build semi-monocoque or “stressed skin” structures that provide the necessary strength and durability for most aircraft and spacecraft.
+Aerospace structures require a unique combination of strength and lightness.
+The finite element method (FEM) is widely used to design structures that meet specific requirements while minimizing weight.
+Stressed skin structures made of aluminum alloys have been the dominant material for aerospace applications for many years and have provided the necessary strength and durability for most aircraft and spacecraft.
 However, composite materials, such as carbon fiber reinforced polymers, have become increasingly popular in recent years, especially for primary structures such as wings and fuselages.
-Using composites allows for improved strength-to-weight ratio and greater design flexibility, making them a good alternative to aluminum alloys in many aerospace applications.
+Using composites allows for improved strength-to-weight ratio and greater structural design flexibility, making them an excellent alternative to aluminum alloys in many aerospace applications.

 5-Question Self-Assessment Quickquiz